Tye Ruotolo: Black belt career

 In September 2021, Ruotolo became WNO 185 lb champion by defeating Johnny Tama, Dante Leon and Micael Galvão.

 In the 2021 IBJJF World Jiu-Jitsu Championship, Ruotolo faced his brother, Kade in the finals of Brown Belt Lightweight division.
 Ruotolo submitted Kade by armbar.
 Shortly after this, both of them were promoted to black belt on December 14, 2021, by André Galvão.

 In January 2022, Ruotolo became a two division WNO champion after winning the WNO 170 lb championship by submitting Levi Jones by kneebar.

 In the 2022 IBJJF World Jiu-Jitsu Championship, Ruotolo earned a silver medal in the Black Belt Lightweight division after losing to Micael Galvão in the finals on points, but was later declared the world champion after Galvão tested positive for clomiphene.
 This meant that Ruotolo became the youngest IBJJF black belt world champion of all time.

 In the 2022 ADCC World Championship, Ruotolo competed in the Absolute division against heavier opponents where he defeated Pedro Marinho and Felipe Pena before losing to Nicholas Meregali in a judge decision.
 Ruotolo obtained a bronze medal after Cyborg Abreu medically forfeited the bronze medal match.
-Before that, he also fought at the 88kg division.
+Before that, he also fought at the 88 kg division.
 In round one, he lost to mentor and teammate, Josh Hinger in overtime.

 Ruotolo competed in the IBJJF World Championship 2023 on June 3 and 4, 2023 and won a bronze medal in the middleweight division.

-Ruotolo was originally scheduled to compete in the 2024 ADCC World Championship but he and his brother Kade withdrew in order to enter the under 80kg division at the inaugural Craig Jones Invitational on August 16-17.
+Ruotolo was originally scheduled to compete in the 2024 ADCC World Championship but he and his brother Kade withdrew in order to enter the under 80 kg division at the inaugural Craig Jones Invitational on August 16–17.
 Tye Ruotolo submitted Jason Nolf in the opening round and lost in the quarter-final to Levi Jones-Leary by referee decision.